Groundhog Day Fast Facts

-(CNN)Here's a look at what you need to know about Groundhog Day, an American tradition that is meant to predict when spring will arrive.
+(CNN)Here's some background information about Groundhog Day, an American tradition that is meant to predict when spring will arrive.

 February 2, 2017 - Groundhog Day.